Morocco’s Inner Beauty Revealed

 After a first morning spent touring Casablanca and its massive Hassan II mosque, we boarded our spacious, air-conditioned motor coach for the drive to Fez.
-The next day, our small group of 18 ventured into the souks of its famed medina, to experience a cornucopia of sights, sounds and smells.
+The next day, our small group of 18 ventured into the souks of the famed medina of Fez, to experience a cornucopia of sights, sounds and smells.
 We walked along narrow, uneven alleyways, with daylight filtering down from above high gray walls, enjoying up-close looks at tables heaped with spices, dried fruits, fresh fish or silk and leather garments.
 They've been selling goods and working metal by hand in the medina since medieval times, and today's generation works in the same stalls their ancestors once did.
-And everywhere, there are cats, scrounging, prowling and sleeping — the mascots of the medina.
+And everywhere, there are cats, scrounging, prowling and sleeping — the unofficial mascots of the medina of Fez.

 Centers of faith and learning

 Led by our Resident Tour Director and his team, we were allowed to enter the Karaouine, the oldest continually operating university in the world.
 Founded in 859, virtually every surface of its quiet inner courtyard is decorated with highly detailed, delicately carved geometric patterns.
 Prohibited by their faith to use representational art such as icons, statues and paintings, Muslims employ geometric patterns to evoke spiritual meaning.
 Entering this graceful place that seemed hidden in the medina was like lifting the veil on an ancient culture that once kept outsiders at arm's length.

 The times they are a-changin' … slowly